TomyjBerg/ADLProtProject/README.md

 # ADLProtProject
+Repository with code for predicting protein-protein interactions with geometric deep learning and graph neural networks.

-Instructions on creating virtual environment with all required packages:
+### Instructions on creating virtual environment with all required packages:

 - Download python version 3.9.13, custom installation, save it somewhere at a defined place
 - Create the venv in the folder where the project files are with path to the downloaded python 3.9.13